 |Vitamin K||Increased blood clotting time||Green leafy vegetables|

-The particles in the nucleus of the cell, responsible for heredity, are called chromosomes which are made up of proteins and another type of biomolecules called nucleic acids.
+The particles in the nucleus of the cell, responsible for heredity, are called chromosomes which are made up of proteins and another type of biomolecule called nucleic acids.
 The two types of nucleic acids are DNA and RNA.
 In DNA molecules, the sugar is β-D-2-deoxyribose.
-In RNA molecule, it is β-D-ribose.
+In RNA molecules, it is β-D-ribose.

 DNA contains four bases.